Advice for Patients, Caregivers and Care Partners

 Maximizing Your Understanding of Your Brain

-Participate in free educational, therapeutic and support services offered daily.
-From group music therapy, to yoga, to support groups, to lectures about brain health by our providers, many of our programs are offered online.
+Participate in free educational, therapeutic and support services.
+From group music therapy to yoga, and from support groups to lectures about brain health by our providers, many of our programs are offered online.
 Consider inviting friends and family to join you from across town or across the country.

 Connect with our social work team for one-on-one advice on community resources available to help you and your support network navigate brain disease.

 Learn more about brain disease by browsing our Lynne Ruffin-Smith e-Library, with free access 24/7 to materials addressing the diseases treated at our center.
-Or visit our physical library while on campus: our on-site librarian can guide you through a selection of more than 1,500 books you can borrow.
+Or visit our on-site library and information desk while on campus, where we can guide you through a selection of more than 1,500 books you can borrow.
+We can also introduce you to free programs we offer to help you navigate your brain health.

-We will answer your questions and guide you through your treatment journey.
+We’ll answer your questions and guide you through your treatment journey.
 In collaboration with colleagues across an array of specialties, we can help you manage your condition, stay active and live your best life possible.
-When you are ready to do so, we can even provide advice on how to share your news of your condition with friends and family.

 While each family’s journey with brain disease presents different road hazards and warning signs and progresses at a different pace, we’re prepared to help you navigate some common points along the route, from the physical to the social to the emotional.